irmen/prog8/docs/source/libraries.rst

     the irqd status bit if it was cleared before entering).

 ``progend ()``
     Returns the last address of the program in memory + 1.
+This means: the memory address directly after all the program code and variables, including the uninitialized ones ("BSS" variables) and the uninitialized memory blocks reserved by the `memory()` function.
     Can be used to load dynamic data after the program, instead of hardcoding something.

 ``wait (uword jiffies)``
     wait approximately the given number of jiffies (1/60th seconds)